 Think scones are thick, heavy doorstops?
 Sadly, many scones made and served are horrid things.
 But they don't need to be.
 These scones are flaky, tender, and absolutely delicious.
 One key to fabulous scones?
 Serve them the same day they are made.
 Like so many baked goods, scones don't age well.
 The buttermilk in these scones adds tenderness and flavor – without the fat of the cream used in traditional scones.
+I find them the perfect accompaniment to fresh, seasonal berries.

 Yield: 12 scones